writethedocs/www/docs/organizer-guide/confs/cfp.rst

 Meeting structure
 ~~~~~~~~~~~~~~~~~

 Flexible according to the needs and availability of participants.
-Use the following guidelines if they are useful

-We met four times in the months leading up to the conference.
-Each meeting was an hour and there were about two to three weeks between each.

-Introduction/level-set:
+The general guideline is to have four meetings, each two to three weeks apart: an initial introduction, presentation of an outline, presentation of slides, and a practice talk.
+However, mentors and speakers should adapt the structure to meet their needs.

+Meeting 1 - Introduction and level-set:
+   *Speaker pre-work: None.*

-   Meet one another for the first time, I introduced my topic and experience with it, we decided on our meeting structure and a loose schedule.
-We agreed I would create an outline for my talk, then the slides, then present a practice talk.
+   The speaker and mentor meet one another for the first time.
+The speaker also introduces their topic and experience with it.
+The speaker and mentor decide on a meeting structure and schedule that works for them.
+If needed, the speaker and mentor develop the talk idea more to help prepare for the outline step.

-Present outline:
+Meeting 2 - Present outline:
-   In the two weeks between our introduction and this meeting, I prepped an outline for my talk, going into as much detail as I could.
-I presented it to my mentor and they asked me questions about the timings I expected and how I might structure my slides.
-They also presented their concerns around the order of my topics, how to build up the information I was sharing in layers.
+   *Speaker pre-work: Prepare an outline of the talk.
+It should provide a fairly high level of detail, including all main topics and supporting points.*

+   The speaker shares their talk outline.
+The mentor asks questions to help clarify the details of the talk.
+For example:

+   - Topics or supporting points that might be missing or need more detail
+   - Feedback about the likely talk length and whether the talk should be expanded or edited down
+   - Feedback about possible slide structure based on the outline
+   - Feedback or questions about the order of topics
+   - Feedback on building up the information narratively

-Present slides:
+Meeting 3 - Present slides:
+   *Speaker pre-work: Prepare the slides.
+The slides should reflect outline updates and slide feedback from the last meeting.*

-   In the two weeks between presenting the outline and this meeting, I prepped my slides.
-I showed them to my mentor along with a very loose presentation of the talk itself.
-They gave me feedback on the order, the images, the colors, accessibility concerns, formatting, and so on.
+   The speaker shares a loose presentation of the talk using the outline and slides to guide them.
+The mentor provides feedback on the order, images, colors, formatting, and so on.
+The mentor also addresses any accessibility concerns, such a contrast and font size.

-Practice talk:
+Meeting 4 - Practice talk:
+   *Speaker pre-work: Practice the talk several times.
+Prepare speaker notes in the slidedeck if needed, but aim to reach the point that you don't need to reference the outline.*

-   In the three weeks between the presentation of slides and this meeting, I formalized my talk and practiced a few times.
-My mentor provided feedback on the presentation, asked questions that they anticipated the audience might have, made suggestions on the flow and speed, and so on.
+   The speaker presents a semi-final draft of the pratice talk.
+The mentor provides feedback on the presentation, asks questions they anticipate the audience might have, make suggestions on the flow and speed, and so on.
+If the speaker and mentor agree that additional practice talks are needed or desired, they can schedule them.

-Take aways
+Session considerations
 ~~~~~~~~~~

-Things that worked for me as a mentee:
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Having a very experienced and patient mentor
-- Timings between meetings gave me enough pressure to get things done but not so much pressure that it was difficult to achieve my milestones
-- Having a critical eye on my talk at every step of the process
-- Virtual meetings made it easier to find times to meet than if meetings had been in person (even assuming we were in the same physical location)
-- Having my mentor in the audience was calming

-Things that could have been better:
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Having someone more in my time zone would have made it easier to find times that worked for both of us.
-Being so physically separated meant we only had about two hours a day (one in the morning and one in the evening) that worked for both of us.
-I think it would be ideal to have no - more than a two-hour difference between a mentor and mentee.
-- Although I already had a strong idea of where I wanted to go with the talk, a brand new speaker might be well-served by having an additional meeting to ideate their talk a little before even the outline step.
-Another meeting for the mentor to share tips on how to practice, how to handle nervousness, and to introduce the inevitable post-talk emotional crash would probably be helpful.
+Meeting admin and scheduling
+^^^^^^^^^
+- Ideally, mentors and speakers should be in the same time zone or no more than two time zones apart.
+Severe time zone discrepancies make scheduling very dififcult.
+- We suggest you schedule the first meeting for *at least* eight weeks ahead of the conference date.
+This provides a minimum of two weeks between each meeting as well as two weeks between the last meeting and the conference date.
+- Sessions should last at least an hour, but can run longer if both mentor and speaker think this would be helpful.
+- The pandemic notwithstanding, virtual meetings are generally easier to coordinate.
+Even if the mentor and speaker are co-located, consider whether meeting virtually will help ease the time burden on both parties.

+Other stuff
+^^^^^^^^^
+- Mentors should provide thoughtful feedback and genuine questions to help improve the speaker's talk.
+Remember to follow the [Code of Conduct](https://www.writethedocs.org/code-of-conduct/) during the meetings.
+- Mentors: if at all possible, attend your mentee's talk!
+It's comforting to have a familiar face in the audience.